‘OM’ – The 17th Earl of Oxford Edward de Vere’s Royal nativity is expressed – by this simple mathematical sum: 12 + 14 = 26.

 Therefore, we find divine literature – providing us with divine fact: “Romeo & Juliet” meet on Edward de Vere’s birthday – July ‘14’.

-Returning to the 17th Earl of Oxford Edward de Vere’s Royal nativity – this is something we find brilliantly highlighted in Edmund/Edward’s first soliloquy in Lear:
+Returning to the 17th Earl of Oxford Edward de Vere’s Royal nativity – this we find brilliantly highlighted in Edmund/Edward’s first soliloquy in Lear:

 For THAT I AM some twelve or 14 moonshines lag of a brother.

-This line is composed entirely of allusion, “THAT I AM” abbreviates words received by Moses from God – who instructs him what he should say when going amongst the Israelite’s in Egypt.
+This line is composed entirely of autobiographical allusion, “THAT I AM” abbreviates words received by Moses from God – who instructs him what he should say when going amongst the Israelite’s in Egypt.
 The idiom “I AM THAT I AM” Oxford particularly likes as it casts him and his son Henry VVriothesley in a Godly light.
-While “12 or 14” relate to his nativity, Elizabeth is alluded to by “moonshines” for as hitherto generally agreed by a multiplicity of commentators she was often associated with the moon-Goddesses of ancient myth.
-The gematical word S*O*M*E begins speaking of Southampton and ends with Elizabeth – with ‘Om’ representing Oxford’s Royal nativity ’14’ & ’12’ sandwiched in the middle.
-“I AM THAT I AM” converts gematrically to ’91’ numbers Oxford sees individually as ‘IX’ & ‘One’, consequently if we fast forward to (S.91) we see it begins with the word S*O*M*E. In point of fact alluding to Elizabeth’s TRUE date-of-creation in the first stanza there are seven renditions of this word!
+While “12 or 14” relate to his nativity, Elizabeth is alluded to by “moonshines” for as hitherto generally agreed (by a multiplicity of commentators) she was associated with the moon-Goddesses of ancient myth – while remembering ‘Shakespeare’ described her death as the “mortal-moons eclipse”.
+The gematical word S*O*M*E begins speaking of Southampton and ends with Elizabeth – with ‘Om‘ representing Oxford’s Royal nativity ’14’ & ’12’ sandwiched in the middle.
+“I AM THAT I AM” converts gematrically to ’91’ numbers Oxford saw individually as ‘IX’ & ‘One’, consequently, if we fast forward to (S.91) we find a sonnet beginning with the word S*O*M*E – in point of fact – alluding to Elizabeth’s TRUE date-of-creation because in the first stanza there are ‘seven’ renditions of the word S*O*M*E – alluding to her divine 7th September creation.

-The brother Oxford was rather sadly lag of was Robert Devereux ‘Essex’, as we see the word “lag” converts gematrically to the Christian number ‘XIX’.
+Returning to Lear the half-brother Oxford found himself rather sadly lag of was ‘Essex’ (Robert Devereux) as we see the word “lag” converts gematrically to the Christian number ‘XIX’, this being the nineteenth letter of the Greek Alphabet ‘Tau’.
 Now, with Oxford blessed by genius – he cleverly conceived (represented by the following two lines) “The Essex/Christ allusion” because:

 Both Christ & Essex were born of virgins